-Parapet Wall Construction and Roof Parapet Design Guide
+Parapet Wall: Construction, Types & Roof Design Guide

-This comprehensive guide explains parapet wall construction, roof parapet design principles, material selection, structural considerations, waterproofing systems, and long-term maintenance strategies.
+This guide explains parapet wall construction, types, and roof parapet design principles, along with materials, structural considerations, and maintenance strategies.

 What Is a Parapet Wall?